 3.2.4.
-Cue Processing and Email Classification
+Cue processing and email classification

 The model processes an email one cue at a time.
-During classification of a cue, every cue chunk of that same cue type in the long-term memory receives an updated "activation" score according to a formula described below in 3.2.5.
-If the cue chunk with the highest score belonged to a phishing email, the current cue is classified as "threat."
+During the classification of a cue, every cue chunk of that same cue type in the long-term memory receives an updated 'activation' score according to a formula described below in 3.2.5.
+If the cue chunk with the highest score belonged to a phishing email, the current cue is classified as 'threat'.
 The model maintains a counter starting at zero for every email, which increments by one for each cue judged as threat.
 An email is classified as phishing when the number of cues so judged passes the Suspicion Threshold level.

 Not all cues in each email were processed.
-One model parameter sets the maximum number of cues that can be classified per email, separate from the Suspicion Threshold.
+The model featured one parameter determining the maximum number of cues that can be classified per email, separate from the Suspicion Threshold.
 When this number is reached, the email is classified as normal if the Suspicion Threshold has not been crossed.

 Information cues were visited in a manner combining fixed steps and random elements.
-Expert input and a pilot study suggested that email readers tend to view the following elements in sequence: limited text visuals, sender, subject, greeting and "story" text.
+Expert input and a pilot study suggested that email readers tend to view the following elements in sequence: limited text visuals, sender, subject, greeting and 'story' text.
 As a result, the model visits the six cues analogous to these elements (the first six cues in Table 1) in a linear order.
 Because no inherent order emerges for the remaining seven cues, their order is not fixed, and the model treats these cues as processed simultaneously by the user.
 All memory chunks corresponding to these seven cue types are likewise pooled together; the memory chunk being activated determines which cue is processed next.